-At 40-years-old, I am the Creative Director of the National Academy of Science and Medicine (NASM), a world-wide personal fitness training brand that serves over 30 countries.
+At 40-years-old, I am the Creative Director of the National Academy of Sports Medicine, a world-wide personal fitness training brand that serves over 30 countries.
 I lead the vision and production of our branded video shoots and photoshoots as well as the fully-integrated national and international communication strategies, and multi-channel advertising media campaigns.

 I am also a mother of two young boys — Samuel, a 10-year- old, who’s very bright, loves space, science and video games and Ryan, a 9-year- old, who’s cheerful, creative and a great little chef.
 And last year, thanks to my own personal successes, I was able to start providing financial aid to a 9-year-old boy in my native Guatemala.
 I hope to continue to do so until he graduates college.
 This year, I will be sponsoring another student in Guatemala with autism, as well as bringing in a special needs therapist to work with children in a mainstream

 setting.
 I am looking forward to helping more students each year.